mcculloughembedded/blog/src/content/blog/prg-introducing-flubber.md

 [^james-is-not-an-idiot]: This isn't a hit on the starter project.
 Anyone already familiar with these tools will find it extremely useful.
 It's just that large parts of Bash and Make border on the esoteric.
 [^is-it-really-cross-platform]: As of the time of writing, I am pretty much the only person who uses Flubber.
-Flubber is _supposed_ to be cross-platform, but I've only used it on Window.
+Flubber is _supposed_ to be cross-platform, but I've only used it on Windows.